Richard Blackford: Biography

-In 2015 Richard was awarded Die Goldene Deutschland for services to music in Germany alongside Plácido Domingo and Diana Damrau.
+In 2015 Richard was awarded Die Goldene Deutschland for services to music in Germany.
 2017 saw the premiere of his concertante work for violin and orchestra 'Niobe', commissioned by the Czech Philharmonic and recorded with soloist Tamsin Waley-Cohen for Signum Classics.
 The Czech Philharmonic also recorded Kalon for string quartet and string orchestra, a Cheltenham Festival commission in association with BBC Radio 3 for the 2018 Cheltenham Festival with the BBC NOW conducted by Martyn Brabbins.
 2018 also saw the premiere of his string quartet Seven Hokusai Miniatures, commissioned by the Aberystwyth MusicFest for the Solem Quartet.
 'Pietà', his third commission from the Bournemouth Symphony Chorus, conducted by Gavin Carr, was premiered in 2019 and won the Ivor Novello Award in the Choral Category 2020.In 2023 he was awarded Best Creator Award for his cantata Babel by Making Music, the National Federation of Music Societies.
 In 2024 Blackford received an Ivor Novello Award nomination at The Ivors Classical Awards for Songs of Nadia Anjuman.
+In 2025 Alisa Weilerstein gave the premiere of his Cello Concerto ("The Recovery Of Paradise"), his third commission from the Czech Philharmonic, and performed by them under Tomas Netopil in the Rudolfinum, Prague.
+It was subsequently released on the Pentatone label.
+In 2025 his large-scale cantata The Black Lake was commissioned by the Three Choirs Festival and premiered in Hereford Cathedral under David Hill.

 Blackford is President of the Bournemouth Symphony Chorus, a Trustee of The Bach Choir and a Trustee of Lyrita Nimbus Arts.
 He is published by Novello and Nimbus Publishing.
 In January 2019 he was awarded the Degree of Doctor Of Philosophy by the University of Bristol.